meiers/SVtutorial2016/Tutorial2016.md

 <details>
   <summary>**Excercise**: Pick a precise deletion and [blat](https://genome.ucsc.edu/cgi-bin/hgBlat?command=start) the consensus sequence</summary>
-> The consesus sequence is assembled from reads mapping across
-> the breakpoints of the SV.
-If you pick one for a deletion
-> call (see `CONSESUS` field in column 8) and enter it into
-> Blat you should see the two halfs of it mapping further
-> apart.
-If coding sequences were affected we could detect
-> frameshifts this way.
 </details>

 <details>
   <summary>**Excercise**: Can you already determine from the sample columns which SVs are **somatic**?</summary>
-> The simple way is to check the genotype (`GT`) fields for both
-> sample - if a call is present (0/1 or 1/1) in the tumor,
-> but not (0/0) in the control, it is a somatic variant.
-> The Delly filter script is more advanced and applies
-> additional criteria on number of supporting reads.
 </details>

 ### Somatic filtering